andrwvrn/MovieReviewClassifier/README.md

 |3     |One of the flat-out drollest movies of all-tim...	 |10  |
 |4     |When I first got wind of this picture, it was ...	 |9   |

-There were duplicated reviews in the `'Review'` column of our tables and after deleting them `24904` and `24801` rows left in `train` and `test` tables correspondingly.
+There were duplicated reviews in the `'Review'` column of the tables and after deleting them `24904` and `24801` rows left in `train` and `test` tables correspondingly.
 For convenience and succeeding manipulations these `pandas.DataFrame`s have been saved as `.csv` files to `/csv` folder of the repo.

 # Text processing
 Reviews processing was provided in 3 steps:
-1. Deriving words with length more than 3 letters using `re` module with regular expression `[a-zA-Z]{3,}`
+1. Deriving words with length more than 3 letters
 2. Deleting *stopwords* using `nltk.stopwords`
 3. Words *lemmatization* using `nltk.WordNetLemmatizer`